 And well, the number of people scale is just relative to the hike with the most people I’ve ever seen (a.k.a.
 Diamond Head, which was much too crowded and did not make it onto this list).

 Ok, I’m All Set!
-Tell Me About These Awesome Hikes on Oahu!
+Tell Me About The Best Hikes on Oahu!

 Number of People: 4/5